BeautifulTrouble/beautifulrising/_posts/2015-04-23-call-for-participants-for-a-beautiful-rising-workshop-harare-zimbabwe.md

 **We’re looking for experienced activists from across Zimbabwe.** Please apply through [this form](https://docs.google.com/forms/d/1wKPLvk5nBulW5FLhv4wYwNR9eRfQuR59Pc4dN9qi43c/viewform) or share in your network before the **application deadline of May 10.**

 We are calling for seasoned activists who ideally have:

 - extensive experience with mobilising and organising communities in creative campaigns;
-- item
-- item

-- extensive experience with mobilising and organising communities in creative campaigns;
 - an interest for writing/documenting successful action stories and tactics used (you are expected to contribute to this during the workshop and afterwards);